 I personally, once a week, like to feed my dog a boneless mince.
 Just to give them a rest from digesting bone.
 This is a personal choice.
 My dogs love the tripe meals so I try to give them goat tripe or green lamb tripe once a week.
 I hate the smell but they love it!

 I give my dogs eggs 2 – 3 times a week.
 With the shell is always better as it has calcium and magnesium in the shell.
 The egg can be raw or cooked.
 Whatever way your dog prefers it.

 My dogs hate fish!
 But oily fish is good for them.
 So, I have found a trick that works for mine.
 Give them frozen sprats on their food every day.
 They have 2 in the morning and 2 at night.
 (Mine are 40kg dogs so you can cut down depending on weight).
 They like them frozen as it’s like a lolly pop and they can’t taste it so much as its frozen!

 Kefir is a probiotic that is SO good for humans and dogs.
 For dogs its best to use Raw Goats Milk to make it.
 I have a leaflet all about Kefir.
 Just ask about it if you want to give your dog Kefir.
 I sell the raw goat’s milk too, so it’s easy.

 Sometimes dogs get particularly hungry.
 This can result in them throwing up bile (yellow foamy stuff).
 Most of the time this will be overnight or early in the morning.
 So, the way to avoid this is to feed a ‘supper’ just before bedtime.
-I feed mine rabbit chunks before they go up to bed.
-But it can be anything like chicken wings, a few meat chunks or turkey hearts
+I feed mine beef chunks before they go up to bed.
+But it can be anything like a few meat chunks or sprats.

 PLEASE DON’T WORRY ABOUT STARTING RAW – IF YOU HAVE ANY FURTHER QUESTIONS – RING OR TEXT ME!